Dappered

 You really don’t need much to get in a very, very good workout at home.
 Don’t tell the big box gym corporations, but most of what they have is unnecessary.
 The amount of equipment and space you need to develop and nurture strength, speed, agility, endurance, and explosiveness is miniscule compared to the square footage and tons of gear and machines found at your local health club.
 Personally, I’m stronger/faster/fitter now.
 (Which I acknowledge was totally unexpected.)
-And I don’t see myself going back once the pandemic ends.
+And I don’t see myself going back.
 Here are 10 items to help you make the switch from health club, to at home workout warrior.

 A tabata timer app